TYsewyn/Getting-Started-with-Spring-Cloud/README.md

   stubs-mode: REMOTE
 ```

-After creating the file run the following command in your terminal from the same directory where your `stubrunner.yml` file is located:
+After creating the file, run the following command in your terminal from the same directory where your `stubrunner.yml` file is located:

 ```bash
 $ spring cloud stubrunner
 ```

-If you visit `http://localhost:8750/stubs` you will find a list of all configured stubs.
+If you visit `http://localhost:8750/stubs`, you will find a list of all configured stubs:
 ```json
 {
 "com.example:s1p-spring-cloud-demo-app:+:stubs": 9876
 }
 ```

-Since we specified that our stubs need to be served on port `9876`, let's try to get our items.
+Since we specified that our stubs need to be served on port `9876`, we can try to get our items:

 ```bash
 $ http GET http://localhost:9876/shop/items content-type:application/json